| |

 |

-RUNNING W$R, A WINDOWS PROGRAM, ON A MAC OR iPAD: Wall Street Raider is a Windows program.
+RUNNING W$R, A WINDOWS PROGRAM, ON A MAC OR iPAD: Wall Street Raider is a Windows

-recommend any specific Windows virtualization or dual boot programs, but we have heard from
+not recommend any specific Windows virtualization or dual boot programs, but we have heard from

-users of Crossover that it works flawlessly with Wall Street Raider, though you may not
+users of Crossover that it works flawlessly with Wall Street Raider, though you may not want to

-surprising, since you need to buy a Windows license and install Windows to use Parallels.
+not surprising, since you need to buy a Windows license and install Windows to use Parallels.

 Some users of WineBottler have reported that they were unable to run W$R or Speculator under